Getting paid on Shopify Collective sales channel

 3. Click Open app.

-4. From the Collective (Supplier) app, click Payments.
+4. From the Collective (Supplier) sales channel, click Payments.

-5. In the Get paid automatically section, verify that the automatic payments are turned on.
+5. In the Automatic payments section, check that automatic retailer payments are turned on.

 Order payment status

 After an order with Shopify Collective products is placed on a retailer's store, an order is also created in your Shopify admin.
-Your order's payment status can vary depending on the money flow and whether you have automatic payments activated.
+Your order's payment status can vary depending on the money flow and whether you have automatic payments turned on.

-If you don't have automatic payments activated in Shopify Collective, then your order's payment status is always displayed as Paid.
+If automatic payments are off in Shopify Collective, then your order payment status is always displayed as Paid.

-If you have automatic payments activated in Shopify Collective, then your order's payment status is displayed as Payment pending, Authorized, or Paid.
+If automatic payments are on in Shopify Collective, then your order payment status is displayed as Payment pending, or Paid.
 Review the following table to learn more about these statuses:

 Shopify Collective order payment statuses